debjitpaul/debjitpaul.github.io/_posts/2025-10-01-world-model.md

 Children learn through direct sensory experience and motor action.[^5] Key achievement: object permanence—things exist even when unseen.
 This requires repeated experimentation, sensorimotor feedback, and surprise learning.
 Infants master causality and object permanence by manipulating their surroundings and learning from the consequences.[^6]

-For AI: This is the embodiment problem.
+**For AI**: This is the embodiment problem.
 Systems trained on text or static images lack sensorimotor grounding, action-consequence loops, and physical intuition.
 They reason about physics they've never experienced.

 ### Stage 2: Preoperational (2-7 years)

 Symbolic thinking emerges—using words to represent objects not present.[^7] But limitations remain: difficulty reversing operations mentally, focusing on one aspect while ignoring others (centration), inability to take others' perspectives (egocentrism).

-For AI: This is where LLMs operate.
+**For AI**: This is where LLMs operate.
 They manipulate symbols fluently but show systematic limitations—sensitivity to surface features, difficulty with logical reversibility, brittle performance when prompts change slightly.

 ### Stage 3: Concrete Operational (7-11 years)

 Logical reasoning develops—but only with concrete, tangible examples.[^8] Children can classify hierarchically, understand conservation (quantity remains constant despite changes in appearance), reverse operations mentally.
 But they struggle with abstract concepts and hypothetical reasoning.

-For AI: Current systems rarely reach this stage.
+**For AI**: Current systems rarely reach this stage.
 LLMs sometimes simulate logical inference through pattern matching but lack stable, consistent logical frameworks.

 ### Stage 4: Formal Operational (12+ years)

 Abstract reasoning, hypothesis testing, scientific thinking.[^9] Understanding abstract concepts, reasoning about hypotheticals, thinking about thinking (metacognition).

-For AI: The unreached goal.
+**For AI**: The unreached goal.
 Even frontier systems show brittle, domain-specific reasoning that doesn't transfer robustly.

 ## Three Critical Gaps

 ### Gap 1: Experience vs. Description

-Piaget: Knowledge comes from acting on the world and observing consequences.
+**Piaget**: Knowledge comes from acting on the world and observing consequences.
 A child learns "hot" by experiencing heat, connecting sensation to cause.
 Cognitive development emerges from the interaction between the child's actions and the environment's responses.[^10]

-Current AI: Learns from descriptions of others' experiences.
+**Current AI**: Learns from descriptions of others' experiences.
 An LLM has read "fire is hot" millions of times but never experienced heat.
 It predicts what people say about heat, not what heat actually feels like or causes.

 As Alan Turing observed, true machine intelligence requires "machines that can learn from experience, where experience means things that actually happened."[^11] Current LLMs lack this experiential grounding—they absorb descriptions, not reality.